Using wavelets to capture deviations from smoothness in galaxy-scale strong lenses: Experimental setup

 We test our method on mock Hubble Space Telescope (HST) observations that include realizations of the three perturbation categories introduced in Sect.~\ref{sec:intro}: a localized DM subhalo, a population of DM subhalos, and higher-order multipoles.
 We simulate these perturbing fields based on physical considerations and results of previous works (detailed in the sections below), which result in each case in very different levels of perturbations when compared to the underlying smooth lens potential.

-We focus on the strong lensing of a source with smooth surface brightness, resembling early-type/early-type lenses \citep[EELs,][]{Oldham2017}.
+We focus on the strong lensing of a source with smooth surface brightness, resembling an early-type galaxy lensed by a foreground early-type galaxy \citep[so-called EEL,][]{Oldham2017}.
 We simulate both the source and the lens light as single elliptical Sérsic profiles, as early-type galaxies are often well-fitted by these profiles \citep[e.g.][]{Shu2017}.
 The smooth lens potential is described by a singular isothermal ellipsoid (SIE) for the main deflector, embedded in an external shear to simulate the net influence of neighboring galaxies.
 All analytical profiles used in this work are defined in Appendix~\ref{app:sec:analytical_models}.

 To create the mock data, we use an algorithm that is entirely independent of our modeling code, in order to prevent the occurrence of artificially advantageous minima during optimization.
 This also has the advantage to closely mimic a real-world situation, as the data never exactly corresponds to any model generated by the modeling code itself.
 We use the software package \molet \citep{Vernardos2021} to simulate typical observations of strongly lensed galaxies as observed with HST and the Wide Field Camera 3 (WFC3) instrument, in the near infrared (F160W filter).
 The pixel size is $0\farcs08$, and the field of view is $8''\times8''$.
 In this work we do not explore effects due to incorrect PSF modeling, hence for simplicity we use a gaussian PSF with $0\farcs3$ FWHM.
 This results in a simulated data set that is sufficiently realistic to evaluate our method.
 The first column of Fig.~\ref{fig:data_summary} shows the simulated image without perturbations to the smooth potential.
 The remaining three columns show the different perturbation cases to which we apply our method.
 Full details of all instrumental settings and input model parameters are listed in Appendix~\ref{app:sec:sim_settings}.